• Skip to primary navigation

 • At the chosen point in the circuit connect a 3-inch wire to act as the antenna.

-• This increases signal quality and responsiveness.
+• This increases signal quality and response.

 • Add a suitable power source or a 3V battery to the circuit.